cyrex562/imgui-rs/docs/FAQ.md

 ### Q: How should I handle DPI in my application?

-The short answer is: obtain the desired DPI scale, load your fonts resized with that scale (always round down fonts size to nearest integer), and scale your Style structure accordingly using `style.ScaleAllSizes()`.
+The short answer is: obtain the desired DPI scale, load your fonts resized with that scale (always round down fonts size to nearest integer), and scale your style structure accordingly using `style.ScaleAllSizes()`.

 Your application may want to detect DPI change and reload the fonts and reset style between frames.

 Your ui code  should avoid using hardcoded constants for size and positioning.
 Prefer to express values as multiple of reference values such as `ImGui::GetFontSize()` or `ImGui::GetFrameHeight()`.
 So e.g. instead of seeing a hardcoded height of 500 for a given item/window, you may want to use `30*ImGui::GetFontSize()` instead.

-Down the line Dear ImGui will provide a variety of standardized reference values to facilitate using this.
+down the line Dear ImGui will provide a variety of standardized reference values to facilitate using this.

 Applications in the `examples/` folder are not DPI aware partly because they are unable to load a custom font from the file-system (may change that in the future).